Items with an asterisk (*) are also in the glossary.

 Clicker Training: General name for training using the ‘mark and reward’ system.
 We can use a mechanical clicker, a tongue click*, a special word, or any special sound to mark the exact moment that the horse is doing what we want.
 The ‘marker’* sound is immediately followed by a small food treat.

 Click&treat: The ‘click’ marks the exact behavior we would like.
 The ‘treat’ follows immediately after the click.
 The horse will seek to repeat the behavior that produced the click followed by the treat.
 Clicker training is also called the ‘mark and reward’ system.
+Any sound that stands out from the environment can be used as a marker signal.
+Most horse trainers use a tongue click or special unusual word, but a mechanical clicker can be good to use at first because it is such a distinct sound.

 Comfort Zone: An animal’s comfort zone is defined by all the places and activities with which they feel at ease.
 Everything that can be done without anxiety falls into the comfort zone.
-When working with a horse we have to be aware of his comfort zone at the moment, as well as our own.
+When working with a horse we must be aware of his comfort zone at the moment, as well as our own.

 Consistency: This is the backbone of all good training.
 The handler needs to be consistent with the signals, body orientation and energy levels he uses to express his intent* to the horse.
 Through consistency, the horse and handler can develop a clear private language between the two of them.